bigpanther/shipanther/README.md

 # Shipanther

 Manage your shipment business like a panther.
+Shipanther a cross platform app built for android, ios and web (macos, linux and windows coming soon).
+This app is meant for small businesses in the shipment and logistics area.
+The app is built with Flutter.

 For details on how to get started, read the project wiki [here](https://github.com/bigpanther/shipanther/wiki).